devopsbyrushi/Google-Cloud-Terraform-by-Rushi/01-Introduction/04-Manual-vs-Terraform/README.md

 In this section, we will understand the difference between **Manual Infrastructure Management** and **Terraform**.

-We will see why managing infrastructure manually becomes difficult as the number of resources increases and how Terraform helps us manage infrastructure using **Infrastructure as Code (IaC)**.
+We will see why managing infrastructure manually becomes challenging as the number of resources increases and why we need **Infrastructure as Code (IaC)**.

----

 ## Manual vs Terraform